 Here’s What You Need To Know About Beetles:

 “Larger beetles, like large stag beetles, can do some damage with their massive mouthparts, usually when they feel threatened or if they’re trying to steady themselves,” James Daniel Ricci, an entomologist, and the co-founder and CTO of Ovipost, a company that produces automation equipment for rearing insects.
 “Usually this is pretty mild, barely more than a stubbed toe or a pinprick.
 Ice the area if it’s at all bruised and use a bandage if necessary.”
-Try these secrets to avoid bug bites and how to get rid of beetles in the house.
+Native ladybugs do not bite or overwinter indoors, while the invasive lady beetle does.

 Here’s What You Need To Know About Stink Bugs: